schmaustech/oc-ports/README.md

-# oc-ports
+# **Walk OpenShift Ports in All Containers**

-Show all ports running inside of all containers on OpenShift cluster
+The following script will show all local,remote and port connections running in all pods in all namespaces on an OpenShift cluster.

 ~~~bash
 #!/bin/bash